Leofranco224/MoveBudget.API/README.md

 # MoveBudget API

-API desenvolvida em .NET 8 para gerenciamento de despesas pessoais, com autenticação JWT e suporte a múltiplos usuários.
+API developed in .NET 8 for personal expense management, with JWT authentication and multi-user support.
-Este projeto faz parte do meu portfólio e tem como objetivo demonstrar boas práticas em arquitetura de APIs REST.
+This project is part of my portfolio and aims to demonstrate best practices in REST API architecture.

 ---

-## Funcionalidades
+## Features

-- CRUD de despesas (`Create, Read, Update, Delete`)
+- Expense CRUD (`Create, Read, Update, Delete`)
-- Autenticação com JWT + Refresh Token
+- JWT Authentication with Refresh Token
-- Organização de despesas por categorias
+- Expense categorization
-- Registro de data, valor e moeda
+- Date, amount, and currency tracking
-- Estrutura preparada para integração futura com API de câmbio
+- Structure prepared for future integration with a currency exchange API
-- Persistência em banco de dados (SQLite na versão de testes)
+- Database persistence (SQLite in dev environment)

 ---

-## Tecnologias Utilizadas
+## Technologies Used

 - **.NET 8**
 - **Entity Framework Core**